Neroi-Stack/MCP-TRPG-Game/README.md

 ## 🚀 What is MCP?

-**Model Context Protocol (MCP)** is a cutting-edge technology that enables AI models to interact with external tools and data sources in real-time.
+**Model Context Protocol (MCP)** is a technology that enables AI models to interact with external tools and data sources in real-time.
 In MCPTRPGGame, MCP serves as the bridge between the AI and the game world, allowing the AI Keeper to:

 - **Access game data dynamically** - Characters, scenarios, NPCs, and game state
 - **Execute game mechanics** - Dice rolls, skill checks, combat calculations